dekinet/MMM-Soliscloud/README.md

 # MMM-Soliscloud

-[Magic Mirror](https://github.com/MichMich/MagicMirror) module for displaying [Soliscloud](https://solis-service.solisinverters.com/en/support/solutions/articles/44002212561-api-access-soliscloud) inverter data.
+[MagicMirror²](https://github.com/MichMich/MagicMirror) module for displaying [Soliscloud](https://solis-service.solisinverters.com/en/support/solutions/articles/44002212561-api-access-soliscloud) inverter data.

 This module pulls data from the Soliscloud API and displays it as a simple table on the Magic Mirror.